anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Tim will explore the story of a real-world large scale production microservices deployment of Docker, and the challenges faced in both design and operations of migrating this kind of multi-faceted application to a container-native architecture.

-#### <a name="microsoft"></a>_Containers, DevOps and Microsoft_ <span style="font-size: smaller">- [Gil Isaacs](#gili)</span>
+#### <a name="microsoft"></a>_Containers, Microsoft and DevOps: What is Microsoft Doing About All This Anyway?_ <span style="font-size: smaller">- [Gil Isaacs](#gili)</span>

-Containerization enables businesses to realize the promise of the DevOps movement.
-We'll discuss how teams can use containerization to grow their DevOps practices and show specific examples utilizing some of the latest Microsoft solution options in the following areas:

-* Continuous Integration and Deployment
-* Infrastructure as Code
-* Release Management
-* Scale and Automated Testing
-* Application Performance Monitoring
+Microsoft has recently made a flurry of announcements and released new capabilities: running Linux and Windows on VMs Azure, the new Windows Container Service now, and the Azure Container Service in the future.

+Gil will cover these options in the context of a DevOps mindset and will provide a basic overview of current container capabilities on Microsoft platforms.
+He'll then take it a step further by combining these features to demonstrate several DevOps scenarios in action.

 #### <a name="cves"></a>_Identifying Common Vulnerabilities and Exposures in Containers_ <span style="font-size: smaller">- [Joey Schorr](#joeys) & [Quentin Machu](#quentinm)</span>